marcusleeeugene/AcademicSOS-Orbital-Project-/AcademicSOS-RN/Docs/USERGUIDE.md

 <h4 id="notificationFeature"> 4viii.
 Notification Reminder </h4>
   <p>
-    Closer to the day of the consultation, a notification will be sent out to notify users of their upcoming consultations.
+   24 hours before the actual day of the consultation, a notification will be sent out to notify users of their upcoming consultations.
+  Any changes to the consultation made by the teaching assistants/professors will be notified to the students in the event the consultation has been confirmed or rejected by the teaching assistants/professors.
   </p>